int233/Zotero-Title-Capitalizer/README.md

 4. Run the Script

 ## Acknowledgements
-The Title Case conversion logic is based on the excellent work by @rvagg, who developed the titlecase JavaScript library.
-You can check out the original repository for further information and improvements.
+The Title Case conversion logic is based on the excellent work by [@rvagg](https://github.com/rvagg), who developed the [titlecase](https://github.com/rvagg/titlecase).

 ## License
 It is available under the MIT license.